vgadodia/Tuber/README.md

-# MalariaDiagnosis
+# Tuber
-Using machine learning to diagnose malaria from an image of blood sample
+Using machine learning to diagnose tubercolosis from a chest x-ray.